Overcoming an impossible task takes time.

 About Aaron

-I still go to the same therapist almost ten years after my first session with him, and I continue to become the human being I am meant to be.
+I went to my first therapist for nearly 15 years before realizing I needed to explore other forms of therapy to continue to grow and heal.
+And I continue to become the human being I am meant to be.
 It has been so life-changing that I decided to become a therapist.

 I attended James Madison University, got my master’s degree, and am now a Licensed Professional Therapist (LPC) serving all of Virginia.

-Over the last fifteen years, I have worked with children with behavioral problems, dysfunctional families, and couples whose relationship fell apart.
-I also have worked with homeless adults with schizophrenia and bipolar disorder, university students overwhelmed with anxiety about their assignments, and professionals overwhelmed with the world around them.
+Over the last fifteen (plus) years, I have worked with children with behavioral problems,homeless adults with schizophrenia and bipolar disorder, university students overwhelmed with anxiety about their assignments, and professionals overwhelmed with the world around them.
+I have a special interest in working with persons with trauma as well as individuals who have obsessive compulsive disorder.

 My life is grounded in my family and friendships.

-Another major part of my life is running and other exercise.
-I run to stay physically and mentally healthy and make sure I connect with the world outside of my home.
+Another major part of my life is exercise.
+I like to stay physically and mentally healthy and make sure I connect with the world outside of my home in the process.
 We only get one body and taking care of it can greatly improve our mental health as well.

 It’s time to commit yourself to a task worth doing.

 Don’t wait any longer to start the journey.
-Call me right now at (434) 202-4157.
-I’m ready to help you dig in and unearth your potential.
+Email me right away if you think I might fit your needs – aaron@digcounseling.com.